The Different Types of Solar Panels

 Moreover, thin film panels have a special, layered configuration that exploits different materials’ light absorption, so that the cells don’t lose as much efficiency as traditional ones when shadowed by clouds.
 The downside is that flexible solar panels are less efficient and occupy much more space than their competitors, making them more suitable for commercial than residential purposes.
 In fact, the world’s biggest solar farms are made of thin film panels.
 Another issue is that these panels have a shorter lifespan than traditional PV.

 - Cadmium Telluride: this is the most used material in thin film production, accounting for almost half of its total.
-Recently, solar efficiency of these cells has risen and is almost equal to that of polycrystalline silicon.
+Recently, the solar efficiency of these cells has risen and is almost equal to that of polycrystalline silicon.
 Another salient feature of CdTe is that it has the lowers payback of all solar technologies, as low as 8 months in good locations.

 - Copper Iridium Gallium Selenide: the main difference from the previous material is the absence of heavy metals such as Cadmium.
 CIGS cells are also being developed towards silicon-like efficiency, with much lower prices due to the lower quantity of materials used.